Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 Familiarizing yourself with your audience is the first step to pinpointing who your users are.

-By knowing where your users are from, how they identify, and what they believe, you can dive deeper into their behavior.
+By understanding where your users are from, how they identify, and what they believe, you can gain a deeper insight into their behavior.

 4. Research your Market